Resource

 Summarization

 Training a model to summarize complex contractual jargon or legal analysis. - Summarizing contracts into plain english: 446 contracts with parallel plain-text section-level English summaries.
 Paper. - Cookie policies from 151 companies: User agreements for 151 services with sections annotated by TOS;DR. Paper. - Australian case citation summarization: 4000 cases from the Federal Court of Australia with citation-based summaries. - Board of Veterans' Appeals Case Summarization: Summarizing BVA cases concerning PTSD.
-Paper. - Multi-LexSum: Summarizing civil rights opinions at different granularities!
+Paper. - Multi-LexSum: Summarizing civil rights opinions at different granularities! - EUR-Lex-Sum: Dataset for cross-lingual summarization based on manually curated document summaries of legal acts from the European Union law platform.

 Linking / question answering